18F/join.tts.gsa.gov/positions/Office-of-Solutions-Assistant-Commissioner-2023.md

   - Experience leading strategic and tactical organizational change such as internal process improvements (e.g. agile transformations) or structural realignments
-  - Creating and delivering talent growth and development plans through a culture of continuous improvement that include succession planning for key positions
+  - Creating and delivering talent growth and development plans through a culture of continuous improvement that include succession planning for key positions.
-- Demonstrated executive-level experience in managing the performance of medium to large digital technology organizations (service providers, consulting).
+3. Demonstrated executive-level experience in managing the performance of medium to large digital technology organizations (service providers, consulting).
 This experience must include:
-  - Collaborating with senior-level customers and/or stakeholders to define the strategy evaluating feasibility and opportunity while managing risk to arrive at a balanced portfolio of products and programs
+  - Collaborating with senior-level customers and/or stakeholders to define the strategy evaluating feasibility and opportunity while managing risk to arrive at a balanced portfolio of products and programs.
   - Providing oversight for operational management of business agreements, financial planning, hiring practices, stakeholder communications, and partner relationships.

 **EXECUTIVE CORE QUALIFICATIONS - ECQs:**

-1. Leading Change: This core qualification involves the ability to bring about strategic change, both within and outside the organization, to meet organizational goals.
+**1. Leading Change:** This core qualification involves the ability to bring about strategic change, both within and outside the organization, to meet organizational goals.
 Inherent to this ECQ is the ability to establish an organizational vision and to implement it in a continuously changing environment.
-2. Leading People: This core qualification involves the ability to lead people toward meeting the organization's vision, mission, and goals.
+**2. Leading People:** This core qualification involves the ability to lead people toward meeting the organization's vision, mission, and goals.
 Inherent to this ECQ is the ability to provide an inclusive workplace that fosters the development of others, facilitates cooperation and teamwork, and supports constructive resolution of conflicts.
-3. Results Driven: This core qualification involves the ability to meet organizational goals and customer expectations.
+**3. Results Driven:** This core qualification involves the ability to meet organizational goals and customer expectations.
 Inherent to this ECQ is the ability to make decisions that produce high-quality results by applying technical knowledge, analyzing problems, and calculating risks.
-4. Business Acumen: This core qualification involves the ability to manage human, financial, and information resources strategically.
+**4. Business Acumen:** This core qualification involves the ability to manage human, financial, and information resources strategically.
-5. Building Coalitions: This core qualification involves the ability to build coalitions internally and with other Federal agencies, State and local governments, nonprofit and private sector organizations, foreign governments, or international organizations to achieve common goals.
+**5. Building Coalitions:** This core qualification involves the ability to build coalitions internally and with other Federal agencies, State and local governments, nonprofit and private sector organizations, foreign governments, or international organizations to achieve common goals.